Alzheimer’s disease is a progressive form of dementia, which is a broader term for conditions that negatively affect memory, thinking, and behavior.

 - trouble with familiar tasks, such as using a microwave

-- speech and writing difficulties
+- trouble with speech or writing

-- poor or decreased judgment
+- decreased judgment

-- decreased grooming or personal hygiene
+- decreased personal hygiene

 - mood and personality changes